aarongustafson/aaron-gustafson.com/source/_posts/2015-05-28-interface-experience-maps.markdown

 ## Simple, Powerful

 Ix Maps have been incredibly useful to me and the dozens of teams I’ve worked with.
 They’ve helped us explore innovative ways to solve design challenges and have been an amazing touchstone to organize our work around.
-Give them a shot an I’m sure you’ll discover lots of ways to put them to use in your own projects.
+Give them a shot and I’m sure you’ll discover lots of ways to put them to use in your own projects.